The future of AI content is not better prompts. It's better systems.

 - Deployment: Vercel with SSE streaming

 - State: No database, no auth, no state management library.
 Held with the built-in React primitives.
-I wanted to see how minimal this could be while still being genuinely useful.
+I wanted to see how minimal this could get while still being useful.

 Where this is going

 What I built is a tool with a human at the centre, but the architecture points toward something broader.
 Agentic art direction.
-The individual steps this tool performs (brief interpretation, reference analysis, visual framework generation, prompt writing) are all things that agents will handle increasingly well on their own.
+The steps this tool performs (brief interpretation, reference analysis, visual framework, prompt writing) are all things agents will get better at on their own.
 Add a few more capabilities like visual trend research, output evaluation, and iterative refinement, and you have a system that can run large parts of the creative production pipeline with minimal human input.

-I do not think this means creative people become irrelevant.
-If anything, it is the opposite.
-As AI handles more of the production mechanics, the value of human judgment moves upstream into brand strategy, creative direction, editorial taste, and knowing what "good" looks like for a specific context.
-These are the things that are hardest to automate and most valuable to get right.
+I don't think this makes creative people irrelevant.
+If anything, it's the opposite.
+As AI takes over more of the production mechanics, human judgment moves upstream: brand strategy, creative direction, editorial taste, knowing what "good" looks like for a specific context.
+That's the hardest part to automate and the most valuable to get right.

 The near-term future will probably look something like this.
 Tools that take a brand guideline, analyse current visual trends in a market, generate a visual framework, produce a first round of content, evaluate it against the brief, and iterate.
 All within minutes.
 A human checks in at key decision points rather than steering every step.

-We are not there yet, but we are closer than most people think.
-The teams and individuals who produce the best AI content will not be the ones who write the best prompts by hand.
-They will be the ones who build the best systems around the creative process.
+We're not there yet, but we're closer than most people think.
+The people producing the best AI content won't be the ones writing the best prompts by hand.
+They'll be the ones building the best systems around the creative process.
 This tool is my first step in that direction.